PythonicThoughtsSnippets/PythonicThoughtsSnippets.github.io/_posts/2020-08-09-PTS13-rethinking-python-decorators.md

 `calculation(1, 2)` performed as expected.

-Though using the `@timeme` syntax suggested so forcefully in tutorials, I found by myself (Pain-Driven development as forged by others) that this construction hinders the development of **complex packages or applications**.
+Though using the `@timeme` syntax suggested so fiercely in tutorials, I found by myself (Pain-Driven development as forged by others) that this construction hinders the development of **complex packages or applications**.

 **The reason:** it is impossible (to my knowledge) to recover the original function using the decorator public interface.
 In other words, forever during runtime, `calculation` is now *decorated*, and such decoration cannot be undone. `calculation` is no longer the original `calculation` but is, instead, the decorated version.